Poisonous plants for horses in autumn

 It was once though that sycamore was not toxic to horses.
 However, in recent years the plant has be found to trigger the often-fatal muscle condition, Atypical Myopathy (AM).

-AM causes muscle damage, particularly effecting the muscles in which the horse uses to stand up, breathe, and allow the heart muscle to beat.
+AM causes muscle damage, particularly affecting the muscles which the horse uses to stand up, breathe, and allow the heart muscle to beat.
 With a 10-25% chance of survival, it is important to keep an eye out for the presence of the seeds in paddocks, plus clinical signs as keeping control of the seeds is almost impossible.

 Clinical signs your horse may be suffering from AM include;